-Since the eigenvalue centrality measure is based on the cross-exchange bitcoin flows on the blockchain, to improve its position in the ranking an exchange would have to send back and forth large amounts of bitcoins to other exchanges.
-This can prove significantly more costly than simply engaging in wash trading or buying website traffic.
-Therefore it is reasonable to believe that the eigenvalue centrality can be more resilient to manipulation than other measures.
+We showed in Section 2.1 that off-chain and on-chain volume are correlated.
+While some exchanges might engage in wash trading to inflate their volumes, it is reasonable to believe that manipulating the eigenvalue centrality measure would be more expensive, since it is based on the cross-exchange bitcoin flows on the blockchain.
+To improve its position in the ranking an exchange would have to send back and forth large amounts of bitcoins to other exchanges.
+This can prove significantly more costly than simply engaging in wash trading.

-3.4.
+3.1.
 Cross-exchange flows

-Our analysis in Sections 3.2 and 3.3 shows that a large part of the Bitcoin volume is driven by cross-exchange flows.
+Our analysis in Sections 2.1 and 3 shows that a large part of the Bitcoin volume is driven by cross-exchange flows.
 What explains these flows?
 To answer this question, it is important to recognize that cryptocurrency markets consist of many non-integrated exchanges that are independently owned and exist in parallel within and across countries.
 On an individual basis, the majority of these exchanges function like traditional equity markets where traders submit buy and sell orders, and the exchange clears trades based on a centralized order book.
-However, in contrast to traditional, regulated equity markets, the cryptocurrency market lacks any provisions to ensure that investors receive the best price when executing trades.13 The absence of such mechanisms increases the importance of arbitrageurs who trade across different exchanges and ensure consistent prices across them.
+However, in contrast to traditional, regulated equity markets, the cryptocurrency market lacks any provisions to ensure that investors receive the best price when executing trades.
+The absence of such mechanisms increases the importance of arbitrageurs who trade across different exchanges and ensure consistent prices across them.